 The BtnPix property requires that you use Bitmap objects; it doesn't work for Icons.
 This is because icons are normally at least partly transparent.
 However, it is very easy to convert an icon file to a Bitmap object.
 First you create an Icon object from the icon (.ICO) file.
 Next you read the icon's pattern definition (Bits property) and colour map (CMap property) into the workspace.
 Then finally, you create a Bitmap from these two arrays.

 The following example illustrates how you can make a Button from icons supplied with Windows.
-You can also make your own bitmaps using the BTNED function in the BMED workspace.

 Load a closed folder icon: